tasmota/docs/docs/EQ3-TRV.md

 4. Confirm by pressing the control wheel shortly.

 !!! note "Pairing Process"
+    Depending on the firmware version of your TRV, physical pairing may be required:

-    * **Older firmware** (up to 1.20): No pairing needed.
-Just turn Bluetooth on (`bLE` to `On`).
+    * **No pairing needed:** On older versions, it is sufficient to just turn Bluetooth on (`bLE` to `On`).
-    * **Newer firmware** (from 1.46): You must pair the device manually:
+    * **Manual pairing required:** If the device does not connect automatically, you must pair it manually via the Tasmota console.

+      **Important:** Place the ESP32 and the TRV within a few centimeters of each other during setup.
+Pairing will fail if the distance is too large due to low signal strength during the initial key exchange.

-        1. Press and hold the control wheel on the TRV for 3 seconds until `PAIr` flashes on the display.
+      1. Press and hold the control wheel on the TRV until `PAIr` is briefly displayed.
-        2. Tasmota will automatically calculate the PIN and complete the pairing in the background.
+      2. The TRV will then temporarily display a 6-digit PIN code in two sequential parts (e.g., `123-` followed by `-456`).
+      3. Combine these parts into a single 6-digit PIN (e.g., `123456`).
+      4. Open the Tasmota Web Console and execute the [`BLEPair`](Commands.md#blepair) command using the TRV's MAC address and the PIN:
+         `BLEPair <MAC> <PIN>`

+    *Tip:* If you see a `FAILNOSERVICE` message in the Tasmota log, this is a primary indicator that pairing is required.
+Monitor the log and repeat the `BLEPair` command a few times if necessary, until the log explicitly confirms that it has successfully paired.

-    *Note:* Make sure the Eqiva smartphone app is closed, as the TRV only connects to one device at a time.
+    *Note: Make sure the Eqiva smartphone app is closed, as the TRV only connects to one device at a time.*

 Next you will need to make sure that BLE is enabled in Tasmota: